jingyanjiang/jingyanjiang.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jane (Jingyan) Jiang, I graduated from the Master of Information Systems Management program at Carnegie Mellon University.
+My name is Jane (Jingyan) Jiang, I graduated from the Master of Information Systems Management program at **Carnegie Mellon University**.
 I got my Bachelor of Economics degree from Xiamen University with the highest distinction.
+I currently work as a Predoctoral Appointee at **Argonne National Lab** focusing on data mining and machine learning.

-**I am actively applying to the 2024 fall Ph.D. programs!**
+**I am actively applying to the 2025 fall Ph.D. programs!**

 Research Interests
 ======